 Ann-Kathrin Martins has been part of the MokSana community since her move to Victoria in 2006 from Europe.
 Having started her in-depth study into yoga after the birth of her son, she began her teacher training in England which was continued at MokSana.
 Since then she has been teaching and continuously delving deeper into her studies through workshops, seminars and continued teacher trainings.
 She has practiced and teaches a variety of yoga classes from prenatal to power flow, as well as Hatha.
-Over the past three years she has traveled annually to India to study with her teacher Mr. Venkatesha at Atma Vikasa Center of Yogic Sciences, having most recently returned from a 6-month study period in India for both Yoga Therapy as well as self-practice advancement.
+She spent several years travelling to India annually to study under her teacher and spent half a year there for intensive study for both yoga therapy as well as her own personal practice development.
 Ann-Kathrin also has a Masters Degree in Fine and Applied Arts, and works as an artist and art teacher for all ages.
 Believing that the greatest work of art is the life we lead, she feels one of the surest ways to create the life you want is through the art of yoga.
 Ann Kathrin and her family recently journeyed down to Brazil via car, taking time out to realign and slow down enough to arrive in Brazil, to begin a life in both places.
 During this time her practice was a constant steady companion, and she taught yoga throughout Central and South America for the past 7 months.
 It is with great pleasure that Ann Kathrin returns to Moksana to teach and share the art of Yoga.

 Ashleigh Forde began practicing yoga to become strong and flexible, but soon became fascinated by the ancient practice.
 Ashleigh is originally from Australia and feels incredibly lucky to now live in beautiful Victoria!
 She completed her 250 hour teacher training as well as her pre- and post-natal teacher training at MokSana Yoga Center.
 She feels fortunate enough to have studied with some incredible teachers, including Ashtanga Yoga Master David Swenson, Swami Maheshananda Saraswati and most recenlty taking part in yogahour® teacher training with Darren Rhodes.